-A fair amount of good fat for breakfast will keep them full until snack-time or lunch.
+A fair amount of healthy fats for breakfast will keep them full until snack-time or lunch.

 Best sources: all the above-mentioned protein sources (except oatmeal) contain good fats.
 Other sources are avocado, grass-fed butter, coconut oil, coconut milk or cream.

 Fiber also makes your kids feel satiated, discouraging overeating.
-It also promotes regular bowel movements, preventing constipation.
+In addition it promotes regular bowel movements, preventing constipation.